Dr. Ranganathan Gopalakrishnan

 Our research focuses on applying aerosol science and technology to Additive Manufacturing (AM) processes as well as fundamental aspects of aerosol science.
 In our group, we do broadly two types of research:

-- Aerosol Spray Coating Processes for low-cost processing of coatings of diverse materials for renewable energy, biomedical and defense applications.
+- Aerosol Deposition of ceramic materials for low-cost processing of coatings of diverse materials for renewable energy, biomedical and defense applications.

-- Condensation Particle Counters (TSI 3760 and Kanomax FMT 3650) capable of counting individual particles down to 10 nm and 1.9 nm respectively
+- Condensation Particle Counters (Kanomax FMT 3650) capable of counting individual particles down to 1.9 nm,

-- Optical Particle Sizer (TSI 3330) that is capable of real time monitoring of 0.3 to 10 mm particles in air.
+- Optical Particle Sizer (TSI 3330) that is capable of real time monitoring of 0.3 to 10 micron particles in air.

-We have a well-stocked lab space (700 sq. ft.) with an internal network for standardized, particle-free compressed air for particle research (Quincy QOF3), chemical fume hood, several high-precision translation stages for manufacturing research, aerosol generation apparatus such as electro-hydrodynamic (EHD) spray units, powder dispersers, tube furnace, aerosol nebulizers, and necessary safety gear to pursue dry and wet chemistry as part of our aerosol based AM research.
+We have a well-stocked lab space (700 sq. ft.) with an internal network for standardized, particle-free compressed air for particle research (Quincy QOF3), chemical fume hood, glove box, box furnace, several high-precision translation stages for manufacturing research, aerosol generation apparatus such as electro-hydrodynamic (EHD) spray units, powder dispersers, tube furnace, aerosol nebulizers, and necessary safety gear to pursue dry and wet chemistry as part of our aerosol based AM research and fundamental aerosol research.
+We have several vacuum systems to carry out aerosol deposition at pressures ~100 Pa and up to 20 SLPM of gas flows, planetary ball mill for powder processing, solar simulator for assessing photovoltaic properties of coatings.

-If you would like to know more details about our various projects, feel free to contact me.
+If you would like to know more details about our various projects and work in progress, feel free to contact me at firstname.lastname@example.org